toramameseven/dir-compare/README.md

 * v4.0.0
     * Switched project to typescript
     * [Async comparator](https://gliviu.github.io/dc-api/index.html#compare) improvements when comparing large directory structures
-      * Heap usage has decreased 3x compared with previous version
+      * Heap usage has decreased 3x compared to previous version
       * Works 2x faster when comparing by content
       * Better concurrency.
-UI apps using this library will be more responsive while comparison is ongoing.
+UI apps will be more responsive while comparison is ongoing.

   Breaking changes:
     * Using this library to compare two files will ignore the name of the files.
 More details in [48](https://github.com/gliviu/dir-compare/issues/48)
     * Removed support for node 8, 9